-That’s why I thought this ground beef version would be perfect for a simple weeknight meal.
+That’s why I thought this ground beef gyros version would be perfect for a simple weeknight meal.
 It cooks up like taco meat, just spiced differently and served on flat bread with a delicious cucumber yogurt sauce and other typical gyro fixings.

 Make sure you eat this before the summer is over so you can take advantage of the fresh seasonal tomatoes and cucumbers!
 Enjoy!

-1 cup organic yogurt (storebought or Homemade)
+- 1 cup organic thick yogurt or sour cream(storebought or Homemade)

-1/2 cup diced cucumber
+- ½ cup diced cucumber

-1 clove minced garlic
+- 1 clove minced garlic

-1 lb. grass fed ground beef
+- 1 lb. grass fed ground beef

-2 cloves minced garlic
+- 2 cloves minced garlic

-1 tsp. sea salt
+- 1 tsp. sea salt

-1/2 tsp pepper
+- ½ tsp pepper

-Mix yogurt, salt, garlic, and cucumber together in a small bowl.
+- Mix yogurt, salt, garlic, and cucumber together in a small bowl.
 Chill in refrigerator until ready to eat.

-Meanwhile, add ground beef, garlic, oregano, salt, and pepper to a skillet or shallow dutch oven.
+- Meanwhile, add ground beef, garlic, oregano, salt, and pepper to a skillet or shallow dutch oven.
 If you are using lean grass-fed beef, there won't be any fat to drain.

-Evenly distribute spices throughout beef and cook beef over medium heat until brown and cooked through.
+- Evenly distribute spices throughout beef and cook beef over medium heat until brown and cooked through.

-Serve spiced beef on flat bread with a generous helping of yogurt sauce and other desired toppings.
+- Serve spiced beef on flat bread with a generous helping of yogurt sauce and other desired toppings.

-Possible toppings: lettuce, tomatoes, sliced onion, feta cheese
+- Possible toppings: lettuce, tomatoes, sliced onion, feta cheese